juandesant/YANOTECH/_posts/2021-05-05-Including-HTML-and-its-code.markdown

 author: Juande Santander-Vela
 title:  "Including HTML code in page, and also show its content verbatim"
 date:   2021-05-05 12:48:30 -0400
-categories: html javascript jQuery "code display"
+categories: [html, javascript, jQuery, "code display"]
 ---

 I was asked by a colleague at SKAO how to render part of an HTML page in verbatim, while the code existed there.